Sustainable Business Development

 The highest scientific and ethical principles for conducting human clinical trials and animal testing are anchored in MorphoSys’s Code of Conduct, which is modeled after the “Declaration of Helsinki” of the World Medical Association (WMA).
 Strict adherence to applicable national and international regulations is mandatory for all MorphoSys employees and sub-contractors.

 Because European legislation prescribes the performance of animal testing to determine the toxicity, pharmacokinetics and pharmacodynamics of drug candidates, the biotechnology industry cannot forgo this type of testing.
-Animal studies are given to contract research organizations (CROs) by MorphoSys because the Company does not have laboratories suitable for this type of research.
+Animal studies for MorphoSys are given to contract research organizations (CROs) because the Company does not have laboratories suitable for this type of research.
 In the course of product development, MorphoSys contracts out animal studies according to the principles of good animal welfare and the respectful treatment of animals as set out in national and European regulations.
-MorphoSys introduced a quality assurance and control system with written standard operating procedures (SOPs) that are continually updated to ensure that the Company only deals with contract research organizations that adhere to local, national and international regulations for animal studies.
+MorphoSys introduced a quality assurance and control system with written standard operating procedures (SOPs) that are continually updated to ensure that the Company only contracts with contract research organizations that adhere to local, national and international regulations for animal studies.
 Studies are carried out only after the approval of the relevant ethics committee and under the constant supervision of a veterinarian.

 The goal of MorphoSys’s business activities is to improve patients’ health through its scientific work.
 The Company can only achieve this goal if its activities are socially accepted.
-Achieving this acceptance requires a continuous and open dialog with stakeholders so that MorphoSys can understand potential concerns with regard to biotechnological approaches and explain the Company’s activities and their benefits.
-To accomplish this, MorphoSys is active in a variety of ways that range from participation in public information events to active support of the Communication and Public Relations task force of BIO Deutschland e.V.
+Achieving this acceptance requires continuous and open dialog with stakeholders so that MorphoSys can understand potential concerns with regard to biotechnological approaches and explain the Company’s activities and their benefits.
+To this end, MorphoSys is active in a variety of ways that range from participation in public information events to active support of the Communication and Public Relations task force of BIO Deutschland e.V.